The Pros of Building a Custom Client Portal

 ….then, yes.
 It’s worth it.

 Remember, too, that an off-the-shelf solution will most likely cost you an indefinite monthly fee.
-A custom client portal can be paid for once and used forever.
+You can pay for the construction of a custom client portal once and use it forever.
 In the long run, the initial expense will most likely pay for itself in several ways.
 You will save time, increase efficiency, and have happier, more valuable clients.
 An off-the-shelf solution represents a continued expense, with mediocre results.

-Are you interested in finding out what a custom client portal can look like for your business?
 Link Software can partner with you to create a client portal that fits the exact needs and specifications of your business.
-To discover more about how Link Software can help you build a custom portal for your business, contact us today.
+We have built many custom client portals and custom order tracking solutions.
+To discover more about how Link Software can help you build a custom portal for your business, or to see a demo video of what we can offer, please contact us today.